forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 * Measures can few for those contributing few to the spread: children are not the carriers of the Covid spread and thus measures should not target them.
 * People with higher R values can be offered control options: E.g. free test access, suitable masks (e.g. custom fit FFP2 including advice) and better education how to handle covid.

 > In my opinion, the actions for people with higher R values should always be options to take and *never be any restrictions* on human rights or any other any restrictions with outcast effects.
-Further discussed in [Restrictions on Increased Spread](#restrictions-on-increased-spread)
+Further discussed in [considerations on increased R value](#considerations-on-increased-r-value).

-## Introduction and how to diagnose SARS-CoV-2 Infections

-To analyze susceptibility and transmission, one needs to specify how to measure SARS-CoV-2 infections.
+## Medical Background
 SARS-2 infections can be diagnosed by different methods, some are sensitive some less and some methods such as symptom detection only work when there is also a disease.

-### Biological Background
-Coronaviruses infects preferably differentiated airway epithelial cells and often cause few cell damage in these cells.
-As long as the viruses are well kept in check and remain few, coronaviruses can be considered as part of human virome in healthy state.
-When the virions replicate to higher numbers symptoms and thus the disease Covid-19 can be caused.
-High viral loads in the lungs cause pneunomia and possibly ARDS.
-* 'Few' for coronaviruses usually means less than 1000 virions per milliliter of airway fluid.
-This viral load is mostly not detected.
-Whether healthy people can be persistently infected with such low viral loads is possible but mostly not investigated.
-* 'Intermediate' number of coronaviruses range from about 1000 to a million virions per milliliter airway fluid.
-This viral loads usually don't cause symptoms but can be detected with PCR tests needing usually 30 to 40 cycles.
-Immunocompromised persons sometimes can be persistently infected with such intermediate viral loads.
-There is also evidence that the currently prevalent muscular administrated vaccines (especially mRNA vaccines) sometimes yield incomplete and inadequate immune responses which enables persistent infection with intermediate viral titre [to confirm and cite].
-* When the virions replicate to high numbers such that in the upper respiratory tract often a viral load of about million virions per milli liter which corresponds to a Ct value of about 30.

-### Viral Load
-How much infected somebody is can be measured by the viral load and it also indicates infectivity.

-#### Measuring the Viral Load
-The viruses can infected multiple location throughout the respiratory tract and thus the viral load depends on the location measured ([Chapter Diagnosis and Viral Load](../3_medical/diagnosis_and_viral_load.md)).

-> The viral load is often given is [cycle thresholds](../3_medical/diagnosis_and_viral_load.md#calculation-of-viral-load) (Ct) values, low Ct values correspond to a high viral load: For SARS-CoV-2, a Ct values of 10 corresponds to a very high viral load and a Ct value of 40 is a very low viral load and usually the detection limit of PCR apparatuses.

-#### Viral Load and Infectivity
+To analyze susceptibility and transmissions, one needs to specify which the SARS-CoV-2 infections to count and how to diagnose them.

+If SARS-2 viruses are causing uneasiness, one has the disease Covid-19.

+ Accordingly a very high number of viruses is associated to the probability to be symptomatic.
+Too many viruses in the lungs can cause severe or even deadly disease.
+The number of exhaled viruses is a major determinant for transmission - though the viral load can be measured by different methods and at different location e.g. the NPS viral load is no direct correlate of infectiousness.

 How many virions are at the different locations in the respiratory tract and how much particulates are exhaled from each location determine the amount of virions exhaled.
-Often the viral load is measured in the nose and the viral load there does not need to correlate with the amount of exhaled infectious aerosol for respiratory tract infections (discussed in the [transmission chapter](transmission.md); specifically shown for influenza by [Yan et al](../5_epidemiological/transmission.md#summary-yan-2018)).
-Correctly sampled saliva or sputum predict the disease progression, which likely corresponds to the viral load in the lower airways, better than nose samples (chapter [Diagnosis and Viral Load](../3_medical/diagnosis_and_viral_load.md)).